nex3/perspective-el/README.md

 **Helm**: Helm relies on the machinery of `ido-mode` for listing buffers, so it is automatically Perspective-aware when `persp-mode` is enabled.

-**Ivy / Counsel**: Perspective provides a command for listing buffers using Ivy:
+**Ivy / Counsel**: Perspective provides two commands for listing buffers using Ivy and Counsel: `persp-ivy-switch-buffer` and `persp-counsel-switch-buffer`.
-`persp-counsel-switch-buffer`.
-When this function is called normally, it shows a list of buffers filtered by the current perspective.
-With a prefix argument, it shows a list of buffers in all perspectives.
+When these functions are called normally, they show a list of buffers filtered by the current perspective.
+With a prefix argument, they shows a list of buffers in all perspectives.
+The distinction between the `ivy` and `counsel` versions is the same as between `ivy-switch-buffer` and `counsel-switch-buffer`: the latter shows a preview of the buffer to switch to, and the former does not.

 Globally binding one of these helper functions to a buffer-switching key is a good idea, e.g.: